paulhibbitts/cmpt-363-213-beta/docs/readings.md

 * [How to bridge the gap between the problem space and design space?
 (Week 7)](#week-7)
 * [How to explore and describe possible design solutions?
 (Week 8)](#week-8)
 * [How to plan, conduct, and summarize usability tests?
 (Week 9)](#week-9)
-* Instructor storyboard mockups group meetings, no readings (Week 10)
 * [What are the essentials of visual interface design?
 (Week 11)](#week-11)
 * [Special topic - visual interface design (Week 12)](#week-12)

 ## Week 1
-### Course overview/What is usability, UX design and systems thinking?
+### What is usability, UX design and systems thinking?
 **Defining usability (1 of 3 for Week 1)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://blog.prototypr.io/defining-usability-e7bf42e8abd0">Defining usability</a>